-Products under ANVISA jurisdiction are classified into two categories: Products with Mandatory Registration and Products exempt of Registration.
+Products under ANVISA jurisdiction are classified into two categories: products with mandatory registration and products exempt of registration.

-Products with Mandator ry Registration Enteral feeding products Foods for infants Products with probiotic and enzymes supplements 0.0 Products under these categories addresses vulnerable consumer groups - demanding control of nutritional aspects and stability. broducts in which security (and es to probiotics and enzymes) s control.
+Products with Mandatory Registration Enteral feeding products Foods for infants Products with probiotic and enzymes supplements Packaging from new technologies (recycled, PET) Products under these categories addresses vulnerable consumer groups - demanding control of nutritional aspects and stability.
+These are categories of products in which security (and efficiency when it comes to probiotics and enzymes) requires specific processes control.